-Karen Brock of Green Ink, under the direction of Dr Zeyaur Khan, carried out the fieldwork for 'Stories of our Success' and wrote the report.
+Karen Brock of Green Ink, under the direction of Professor Zeyaur Khan, carried out the original fieldwork for 'Stories of our Success' and wrote the 2013 report.
 She was guided and supported in every way by icipe field technicians Aloice Ndiege and Dickens Nyagol.
+Guy Manners of Green Ink carried out additional fieldwork in 2019, assisted by Rachel Owino.
 Editing, design and layout were completed by other members of the Green Ink team.